Scroll to content

 Year 3 and 4 is an amazing time for everyone as the journey through KS2 begins and the children really develop their skills for independent learning.
 Throughout this year the children will be exploring a variety of exciting and engaging cross-curricular topics including: Rocks, Relics and Rumbles, Tribal Tales, Heroes and Villains, Gods and Mortals and Scrumdiddlyumptious.

-Our Current Topic: Rocks, Relics and Rumbles
+Our Current Topic: Scrumdidlyumptious

 Our Focus Text